sirnfs/OptionSuite/README.md

 # OptionSuite
-Options strategy backtester and live trader* framework.
+Option / stock strategy backtester and live trader* framework.

 [Getting started](#getting-started) decribes what you need to get started backtesting.